-Fresh Start Status - A student may be considered for the Fresh Start Program using one of 3 pathways.
-The student may be accepted based on criteria on the original transcript and test scores submitted within the admissions review process team or by additional screening from the Registrar.
-The third alternative is carried out through the interview process.
+A student may be considered for the Fresh Start Program using one of 2 pathways.
+The student may be accepted based on criteria on the original transcript and test scores submitted within the admissions review process team or by additional screening from the Registrar; this is deemed a staff admit.
+The second alternative requires approval from the Director of Student Success and Retention and may include an interview.
 All required admission documents must be available for the Fresh Start Status review, as well as a letter of recommendation from an academic authority.
-Alternate letters from an employer may be submitted in absence of an academic letter, but carry less weight for consideration.
+Alternate letters from an employer may be submitted in absence of an academic letter but carry less weight for consideration.
 Additional pertinent documentation is accepted.
+Students admitted to the Fresh Start Program are required to take a College Success Course and must sign a commitment contract.